adelphi-ed-tech/au-courses/courses/digital-literacies.md

 the tools and techniques of digital media.
 More specifically:

-* Students will develop a conception of "digital literacy" as a multifaceted, social process of decoding audio and visual symbols and signals.
+* Students will develop a conception of "digital literacy" as a multifaceted, social process of decoding textuaul, audio, and visual symbols and signals.
 * Students will gain a familiarity with a range of research perspectives which engage with digital literacy.
 * Students will refine their understanding of the affordances of a range of media, and these